KauzClay/docs-tap/workloads/spec-reference.hbs.md

 The `image-scanner` resource is included only in `ootb-supply-chain-testing-scanning`.

-This resource scans a container image (either built by using the supply chain or prebuilt), persisting the results in the store, and gating the image from moving forward in case the CVEs found are not compliant with the ScanPolicy referenced by the ImageScan object create for doing so.
+This resource scans a container image (either built by using the supply chain or prebuilt).
+This persists the results in the store and gates the image from moving forward in case the CVEs found are not compliant with the ScanPolicy referenced by the ImageScan object created for doing so.

 Parameters: